texas-justice-initiative/website-nextjs/content/about-us.md

   governance:
     title: Governance
-    body: "The Texas Justice Initiative is a nonprofit, tax-exempt organization under the governance of a board of directors: William Kelly, Karen Kennard, Meme Styles and Bryan Whoolery.
+    body: "The Texas Justice Initiative is a nonprofit, tax-exempt organization under the governance of a board of directors.
 The board meets quarterly and can be reached via email to:
       [directors@texasjusticeinitiative.org](mailto:directors@texasjusticeiniti\
       ative.org)"
     boardMembers: